The Secret History of Salvador, Bahia: Caramuru and the City’s Early Day

 Diogo Álvares Correia, better known as Caramuru, is a central figure in the secret history of Salvador, Bahia.
+Hidden fragments of history remain in the city’s streets, squares and monuments — stories that we will reveal here.

 VISTA CIDADE SALVADOR GRAVURA SECULO XVII

-VIEW OF THE CITY OF SALVADOR 17TH CENTURY ENGRAVING
+VIEW OF THE CITY OF SALVADOR: 17TH-CENTURY ENGRAVING

 "Warhafftige Abbildung von Einnehmung der Statt S. Salvator in der Baya des Todos los Santos", Meteren, Emmanuel van (1633) - This handsome view depicts a Dutch fleet in the Baya de Todos los Sanctos attacking the town of San Salvador and the Portuguese merchant fleet in 1625.
 The buildings are clustered on the crest of the bay with four major forts protecting the harbor.
 A key below identifies 24 important sites.
 San Salvador was Brazil's main sea port and a major center of the sugar industry and the slave trade.
 This view is from Van Meteren's important History of the Netherlands.